HomeRIDEFAQs ► Answer

 Applies to: RIDE 1.2 and later

-Note that this question targets only internal PC floppy controller – it doesn't target external devices like KryoFlux or Greaseweazle!
+Note that this question targets only the internal PC floppy controller.
+Such problem doesn't arise on external devices, such as KryoFlux or Greaseweazle!

-This phenomenon occurs only on internal PC floppy drives when dumping a copy-protected floppy image back to a floppy.
-To correctly write the copy-protection scheme, some commands issued to the floppy drive controller (FDC) must be interrupted before they are finished.
+This phenomenon occurs when dumping a copy-protected floppy image back to a real floppy.
+To correctly write the copy-protection, some commands issued to the floppy drive controller (FDC) must be interrupted before they are finished.
 After each interruption, the FDC must be reset to carry out the next command.
 If the next command is absolute seeking to a different track, the head is calibrated by the FDC.

-To avoid calibrations issued directly by the FDC (and speed-up dumping of copy-protected floppy images):
+To avoid calibrations issued directly by the FDC (and speed-up the dumping of a copy-protected floppy image):

 1. Open the FDD access options dialog (e.g. by dumping to the floppy drive – see how).